Information

 If you have fewer than five employees you don't have to write down a risk assessment for your health and safety policy.

-There's more information on Health and Safety Executive's (HSE) health and safety made simple guide.
+There's more information about health and safety basics for your business on the Health and Safety Executive's (HSE) website

 Fire safety risk assessment